teodora525/teodora525/README.md

 - Full-stack web apps with React or Angular on the frontend and Spring Boot / Node.js on the backend
 - Containerized services using Docker

-(Replace or expand this list with links to specific repositories or demos you want highlighted.)

 ---